sraocodes/SRAO_CV/content/projects.md

       - main_text: "Simulation of Excitonic Resonances"
         sub_text: "Research Assistant, University of Paderborn, Germany, 2015-2016"
-        image: "/path/to/your/image.jpg"
+        image: "images/bloch2level.jpg"
-        imageWidth: "150px"
+        imageWidth: "300px"
-        imageHeight: "100px"
+        imageHeight: "300px"
+        image_caption: "DFG Funded TVL-E13 Position"
         description: |
+          The Maxwell-Bloch equations are a set of mathematical formulas that describe how light (electromagnetic fields) interacts with materials at the quantum level, especially with atoms that have two energy states.
+In simpler terms, they help us understand and predict how certain materials will behave when exposed to light, which is crucial in fields like laser physics and quantum optics.
 At the Computational Optoelectronics Department, I focused on simulating excitonic resonances by solving Maxwell's bloch equations.
 My role involved developing Fortran codes from scratch and implementing the Runge-Kutta and finite difference time domain methods.

           **Key Achievements and Tasks:**
           - Developed Fortran codes to simulate excitonic resonances.